J041/INF-1005-webdev-Project/README.md

 	-> Product Description
 	-> Number of items left
 - [Joel] About Us
-- [Shawn] Order History (Filter by Manager/Customer)
+- [Shawn] Order History (Filter by Staff/Customer)
-- [Ray Son] Customer Feedback/Review (Can view w/o login but need to login to leave review) -> both Manager and Customer can leave review
+- [Ray Son] Customer Feedback/Review (Can view w/o login but need to login to leave review) -> both Staff and Customer can leave review

 ### Customers
 - [Ray Son] Checkout page